tu-delft-library/il-master-thesis-guide/book/1c-exploring-academic-literature.md

 ::::

-## Step 1: Create a Good Exploration Question
+## Step 1: Create an Initial Exploration Strategy
 There are 4 steps involved in creating a good exploration strategy for an academic database:

 **1: Use a broad question:**